-Sam's Club® Credit Card comes with a host of other features to help you save on international purchases too.
-It offers 5% cash back on gas (up to $6,000 spent per year), 3% back on dining, takeout and on Sam’s Club purchases for Plus members, and 1% back on all other purchases (up to $5,000 earned in cash back rewards per year).
-And on top of that, you get $30 statement credit when you spend $30 at Sam's Club within 30 days of account opening.
+Sam's Club® Credit Card comes with a host of other features to help you save on international purchases, too.
+It offers 1 - 5% cash back on purchases.
+Plus, you get a $30 statement credit after spending $30 in the first 30 days.
 The Sam's Club® Credit Card also comes with a $0 annual fee.

 To get the Sam's Club® Credit Card, you'll need at least good credit.
 You also have to be a Sam's Club member.
 The annual membership fee is automatically billed to your card.
 If you cancel your membership, you'll also lose the credit card account.

-The Mastercard foreign transaction fee is 0% to 3%, depending on which card you have and which bank or credit union issued it.
-There are plenty of Mastercards with no foreign transaction fee, and that goes for both credit cards and debit cards.
-But many Mastercards charge up to 3% of each international purchase you make.… read full answer
+The Mastercard foreign transaction fee is usually 0% or 3%, depending on which card you have and the bank or credit union that issued it.

 The Mastercard foreign transaction fee comes in two parts.
 Mastercard, as the credit card network, always charges a 1% fee.
 Then, the credit card issuer can choose to add their own fee on top of that, or cover Mastercard’s fee for you.
 If your card’s foreign fee is higher than 1%, it means the issuer added their own fees.
-If your Mastercard’s foreign transaction fee is 0%, it’s because the issuer pays the 1% network fee for you.
+If your Mastercard’s foreign transaction fee is 0%, it’s because the issuer pays the 1% network fee for you.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.